Caring.com

 Do Memory Care Communities Evict Aggressive Residents?

-• Physical violence or aggression toward other residents or staff members that poses a significant risk of harm
+• Physical aggression or violence toward other residents or staff presents a significant safety risk.

-• Engaging in destructive behavior that causes extensive property damage or poses a safety hazard
+• Engaging in destructive behaviors that cause significant property damage or create hazardous conditions.

-• Refusal or inability to comply with necessary medical or psychiatric treatments
+• Refusal or inability to participate in essential medical or psychiatric treatments necessary for resident care and safety.

-• Repeated instances of elopement or attempts to leave the community unsafely
+• Repeated instances of elopement or attempts to leave the community unsafely, compromising personal and community security.

-• Persistent and disruptive behavior that negatively affects the ability of staff members to provide care for other residents
+• Persistent disruptive actions that limit staff's ability to effectively care for other residents.

-• Engaging in illegal activities within the community premises that jeopardize the safety and well-being of others
+• Participation in illegal activities on community grounds that endanger the safety and well-being of others.

 What to Do if Your Loved One Is Facing Eviction